We are back and ready to keep up the Greenwork!

-If you are a High School student looking for opportunities to learn and volunteer, join Oakvillegreen Youth Stewards today!
+If you are a High School student looking to make a difference and volunteer, join Oakvillegreen Youth Stewards today!

 Check our events for opportunities!

 This is a great opportunity for youth interested in helping to plan, develop and implement restoration and monitoring projects in their community.
 Join now!
 Complete the application form here.

-Oakvillegreen is launching a year long program to involve youth in the environmental world in a relaxed and fun environment.
+Oakvillegreen is thrilled to offer a year long program to involve youth in the environmental world in a relaxed and fun environment.

 Participants will get a certificate upon completion of the program with the number of hours completed.

 Who can join?